-Based on the policies and plans determined by the Risk Management Conference, the IHI Group conducts risk management activities by clarifying the roles and responsibilities of managing each risk in the Group Risk Management Units centered on the corporate division, business domains, and business divisions.
+Based on the policies and plans determined related to the risk management, the IHI Group conducts risk management activities by clarifying each role and responsibility of the Group Risk Management Units centered on the corporate division, business domains, and business divisions.
 The progress of these activities is reported quarterly to the Board of Directors.